The Union Club of British Columbia-2017

 The Union Club of British Columbia, a National Historic Site, is located in a beautiful heritage building built in 1913.
 The scope of this project was to do a cosmetic upgrade to the main ballroom, which had not been renovated for decades.
 The wood paneling was just skin veneer from the late 1960’s or 70’s, that was cracked and falling off the walls.
 The room was dark and depressing, it was desperate for a facelift.

 The first thing was to consult with an architectural historian and determine what was original and what was not.
-I then designed new wall panels and baseboards based on proportions found elsewhere in the building.
-We added pilasters to run wiring behind and give some depth to the walls.
+New wall panels and baseboards were designed based on proportions found elsewhere in the building.
+Pilasters were added to run wiring behind and give some depth to the walls.
 The colour scheme was lightened up, in classic creams with navy and gold accents.

 The carpet design was taken from the ceiling detail in the adjoining Palm Court Lounge and all the original ceiling plaster was repaired where needed and painted in a series of creams.
 The fireplaces were original, but not in good shape.
 We faux painted them to look like old English oak creating some weight at each end of the room.

 The project took about 12 months in planning and 3 months in construction.
 The results are wonderful and this room will provide enjoyment for its users for years to come.

 Uplands Golf Club, PGA Tour Course-2016

 The Uplands Golf Club was a wonderful project that was about 18 months in planning.
 I was given the challenge of a complete cosmetic update of the entire main floor of the clubhouse with the addition of adding a full service bar in one of the lounge spaces, creating a larger enclosed dining space in the same lounge, adding two new washrooms, updating all the furniture, and re facing the fireplace.